 Electricity is often something we take for granted.
 From air-conditioning to cooking, light to entertainment, most people in the 21st century would be at a complete loss without it.
 Hey, you wouldn’t even be reading this blog if it weren’t for electricity!

 Despite how immersed we are in the electrical world, when it comes to teaching the nitty gritty principles of electricity, most of us are still stuck answering the question “What is electricity?”.

 Don’t be kept in the dark!
-We at Teach Starter are here to give you the resources to teach your upper years students all of the information they need to learn about the history of electricity, its uses and how it is made.
+We at Teach Starter are here to give you the resources to teach your students all of the information they need to learn about the history of electricity, its uses, and how it is made.

-The wonderful teachers on the resource team have put together a comprehensive Physical Sciences unit on Electricity.
-It explores what electricity is, how it is transferred and how energy is transformed to create it.
+The wonderful teachers on the resource team have put together a comprehensive science unit on Electricity.
+It explores what electricity is, how it is transferred, and how energy is transformed to create it.